 - Increasing spacing between the glazing.

 Simply; the thicker the glass, the better it is at reducing noise.
 However, glass has a natural coincidence frequency.
 Any thickness of glass will have a pitch at which it actually amplifies the sound rather than stopping it.
-This is why double and triple glazed windows are recommended; differing thicknesses of acoustic glazing are used to counteract the coincidence frequency.
+This is why double and triple glazed acoustic windows are recommended.
+These windows employ glass of different thicknesses to counteract the coincidence frequency.

 A thin (~0.38mm or two layers ~0.78mm) layer of polyvinyl butyral resin (PVB) is used to glue the sheets of glass together.
-First used for safety and security, PVB also provides excellent acoustic performance by dampening sound waves.
+Originally used for safety and security, PVB also provides excellent acoustic performance by dampening sound waves.
 Unlike other acoustic resins, PVB does this without compromising on light transmittance or impacting performance of the window.

 Noise reduction glazing will use a combination of 2 or more of these factors in order to prevent noise getting in or out.

 Acoustic glazing units, such as Guardian LamiGlass Acoustic can deliver a noise reduction factor of up to 54dB in their triple glazing units and 52dB in the double glazed unit.
 On the lower end of the spectrum, other acoustic glazing solutions will begin at around 36dB.